jing-1strategy/sm-cicd-sample/README.md

 ## Step 5: Create a CodeCommit Repository and push configuration files of CD pipeline to it

-1. Create a CodeCommit repository: e.g.SM-Github-CICD-Pipeline
+1. Create a CodeCommit repository: e.g.CICD-Demo-CodeDeploy-Config
 1. Push below files to your CodeCommit repository:
     * appspec.yaml
     * taskdef.json
     * buildspec-integration-test.yml
+    * create-service.json
     * /tests/*

-    * Note: please update the value of BASE_URL with ALB DNS name, this is the endpoint for the integration testing
+Note: please update the value of BASE_URL with ALB DNS name, this is the endpoint for the integration testing

 ## Step 6: Create a Continuous Delivery Pipeline